humdrum-tools/humdrum-documentation/guide/ch16/index.md

 Notice that we have used double quotes (") rather than single quotes.
-The quotation marks are necessary to pass all three substitutions as an argument to **humsed**.
+The quotation marks are necessary to pass all three substitutions as an argument to <span class="tool">humsed</span>.
 Using singe quotes, however, would have caused `$A` and `$B` to be treated as literal strings rather than shell variables.